Calinou/awesome-gamedev/README.md

 ### Editors ###

-* [AwesomeBump][141] - A program that generates normal, height, specular or ambient occlusion, roughness or metallic textures.
-Requires a graphics card with support for OpenGL4 or greater.
-[GNU LGPLv3][38] or later.
 * [Blender][25] - A 3D modelling and rendering editor.
 [GNU GPLv2][14] or later.
 * [GIMP][22] - The GNU Image Manipulation Program.
 Designed for photo retouching, image composition and similar tasks.
 [GNU GPLv3][23] or later.